-Our New York law firm, Strazzullo Law Firm, has been representing personal injury claims like medical malpractice, product defects, and car accidents since our beginning in 2001.
+Our New York law firm, Strazzullo Law & Associates, PLLC, has been representing personal injury claims like medical malpractice, product defects, and car accidents since our beginning in 2001.
 The rules regarding medical malpractice lawsuits vary from state to state, but here are some general principles that each state abides by for medical malpractice cases.

 The basic requirements for bringing a medical malpractice claim must include: